 Nomination of candidates

 Election candidates are to be nominated by an APNIC Member in good standing.
 Any individual may be nominated by an APNIC Member.
-All nominations are to be made online via MyAPNIC, the relevant nomination form, or via email to the APNIC Secretariat.
-All nominations are to be made by the Member’s Corporate Contacts, or by an authorized Member Contact with voting rights given by the Member’s Corporate Contact.
+All nominations are to be made via the online nomination form, and authorized by the Member’s Corporate Contacts

-At the end of the nomination period, if the number of confirmed nominees is equal to or less than the number of seats to be filled at the EC election, then no election will be held, and the candidates will be declared elected at the AGM.
+At the end of the nomination period, if the number of confirmed nominees is equal to or less than the number of seats to be filled at the EC election, then no election will be held, and the candidates will be declared elected at the Annual General Meeting (AGM).

 Any role vacancies in the EC (Chair, Treasurer, Secretary) will be filled by appointments by EC members in a regular meeting of the EC following the AGM.